Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-NoCommandLine.md

 * download [`squeak.cog.spur_win32x86_201807260206.zip`](https://github.com/OpenSmalltalk/opensmalltalk-vm/releases/download/201807260206/squeak.cog.spur_win32x86_201807260206.zip), saving it to yourFolder\Cuis-Smalltalk-Dev-master\ (the folder that was just created while extracting the first zip file).
 * extract the contents of the zip file right there ("extract here")
 * drop the Cuis5.0-3610-32.image over the Squeak.exe file.
 Alternatively, double click on the Squeak.exe file, and when prompted to select an image file, select Cuis5.0-3610-32.image.
+* If you get a message like "This publisher could not be verified.
+Are you sure you want to run this software?", then untag "Always ask before opening this file" (if present) and click [Run].

 ## On Windows (64 bit systems only) ##
 * Create a new folder in your machine using Windows Explorer